hmrc/file-upload-frontend/docs/file-upload-process.md

 envelope-id - the ID that was returned in step 1 file-id - a user generated value.
 This can be any value the use wishes (file-id’s must be unique within an envelope).
 One request per file.

+Files are uploaded to the QUARANTINE bucket and then virus-scanned: -
+- if no issues are found, the file is moved to the TRANSIENT bucket (and file status is set to AVAILABLE)
+- if the file is deemed to be INFECTED, the file remains in the QUARANTINE bucket (client will be notified if a callbackUrl was provided)

 [click here for more details](https://github.com/hmrc/file-upload-frontend#upload-file)

-#### Send routing request
+#### 3. Send routing request
  Once all files have been uploaded, the client can send a “routing request”: -

 - POST       /file-routing/requests

-Once this has been sent, the following will happen: - the envelope moves into a SEALED state the files will be virus-scanned (one at a time) and the client can no longer upload files to the given envelope
+Once this has been sent, the following will happen: -
+ - the envelope moves into a SEALED state
+ - and the client can no longer upload files to the given envelope
+ - the envelope moves to a CLOSED state

 [click here for more details](https://github.com/hmrc/file-upload#create-file-routing-request)

-Once all files have been scanned, the envelope moves to a CLOSED state (this means that all files have been viruses scanned and no infected files were found)

-#### Delete envelope
+#### 4. Delete envelope
 The envelope will remain in a CLOSED state until the envelope is DELETED.
 The envelope is deleted with the following endpoint

 DELETE     /file-transfer/envelopes/{envelope-id}